Dairy-Free Chicken Salad Recipe

 Adding broccoli to the chicken salad is a great way to sneak in those vegetables!
 It’s like eating a broccoli salad and a chicken salad at the same time.
 YUM!

-I’m always going to be team red onion!
+I’m always going to be a team red onion!
 You can use white as well.
 The apple cider vinegar and the creamy mixture will pickle the onions taking away the powerful punch of flavor.

 Sunflower seeds add the extra savory crunch!
 I can’t make a salad without my favorite ingredient.